-Criterion 3.7 Water resources are protected and used efficiently GSTC Outcome Water use and sourcing complies with legal requirements, are responsible and does not adversely affect the sources and their long-term viability. < 3.7.1 Legal requirements related to the use of water, acquisition of water rights and the protection of surface and ground water sources are complied with. ~
+Criterion 3.7 Water resources are protected and used efficiently GSTC Outcome Where applicable, water use and sourcing comply with legal requirements, are responsible and does not adversely affect the sources and their long-term viability. ~ 3.7.1 Legal requirements related to the use of water, acquisition of water rights and the protection of surface and ground water sources are complied with. \checkmark